havardMoe/620project/README.md

 I would reccomend having the vulnerable machines only inside the internal network, but letting the virtual machine running the docker msfconsole docker image be included in both the internal network **and** in a host-only network.
 This way, you are able to reach the vulnerable machines from the RL-model on the host computer (see figure below) without having them directly connected to your host-network.

-## Vulnerable Hosts
+### Vulnerable Machines
+For initial testing I used the machine `metasploitable-2` from the sourceforge link below and `mrRobot` from vulnhub.
 There are different ways of creating vulnerable machines to train a Reinforcement Model on:

 #### Metasploitable-2
-Is a single unsecure machine using linux which has a lot of flaws that can be exploited.
+Is a single unsecure machine using Linux which has a lot of flaws that can be exploited.

 ##### Installing metasploitable2
 ```https://sourceforge.net/projects/metasploitable/```